 99 - 100% of laying hens is free from beak trimming or tipping.
-10 (Max Score 10) Explanatory Notes This question is only assessed for those companies that produce, use or eggs or egg-based products. r sell • This question is looking specifically for reporting on the proportion of lay hens in the company's global supply chain that is free from beak trimm or tipping.
-U • Points are only awarded if the company is explicit about the proportion animals affected.
-Companies that report on the total number of animal affected but do not put this number into context of the total number or animals used or processed globally, (i.e. the scope of reported figures is unclear) are awarded minimal points. als of • Companies that report on the proportion of laying hens that is free from beak trimming or tipping but limited their reporting to specified product and/or geographies are either awarded the equivalent of 1 or 2 points depending on whether the scope of this partial reporting is substantial not. cts s, • Scores are not awarded for companies that report on the proportion of animals managed according to particular farm assurance standards be do not explicitly report on the proportion of laying hens that is free from beak trimming or tipping in line with these standards. out • Companies that make general statements about "Our laying hens" or chickens" being free from beak trimming or tipping are not awarded points unless there is explicit reporting on the proportion of laying hens that is free from beak trimming or tipping (e.g. with statements such as: 'xx% of our animals'). • We expect companies to report impact figures in an easy-to-understan format and with a description of the proportion of the supply chain represented, without relying on the assessor to make the calculations. nd
+10 (Max Score 10) Explanatory Notes This question is only assessed for those companies that produce, use a eggs or egg-based products. or sell This question is looking specifically for reporting on the proportion of land hens in the company's global supply chain that is free from beak trimmor tipping.
+Points are only awarded if the company is explicit about the proportion animals affected.
+Companies that report on the total number of animals affected but do not put this number into context of the total number animals used or processed globally, (i.e. the scope of reported figures unclear) are awarded minimal points. nals of Companies that report on the proportion of laying hens that is free fro beak trimming or tipping but limited their reporting to specified produ- and/or geographies are either awarded the equivalent of 1 or 2 point depending on whether the scope of this partial reporting is substantia not. cts ts, Scores are not awarded for companies that report on the proportion animals managed according to particular farm assurance standards do not explicitly report on the proportion of laying hens that is free from beak trimming or tipping in line with these standards. but • Companies that make general statements about "Our laying hens" of chickens" being free from beak trimming or tipping are not awarded points unless there is explicit reporting on the proportion of laying hense that is free from beak trimming or tipping (e.g. with statements such as 'xx% of our animals').
+S We expect companies to report impact figures in an easy-to-understo format and with a description of the proportion of the supply chain represented, without relying on the assessor to make the calculations.

 Question 32.
-What proportion of laying hens (for shell eggs and fresh/frozen produ ingredients) in the company's global supply chain is from supply cha which the day-old male chicks are not killed?
-Rationale Companies should report on the proportion of laying hens that is from su chains in which the day-old male chicks are not killed.
-For retailers and wholesalers, this question applies to all own-brand products. pply Scoring 0% of laying hens from supply chains in which the day-old male chicks are not killed, or no reported information.
+What proportion of laying hens (for shell eggs and fresh/frozen products ingredients) in the company's global supply chain is from supply chains which the day-old male chicks are not killed?
+Rationale Companies should report on the proportion of laying hens that is from such airs in which the day-old male chicks are not killed.
+For retailers and wholesalers, this question applies to all own-brand products. ıpply Scoring 0% of laying hens from supply chains in which the day-old male chicks are not killed, or no reported information.
 0 1 - 20% of laying hens from supply chains in which the day-old male chicks are not killed.
 1 21 - 40% of laying hens from supply chains in which the day-old male chicks are not killed.
 2 41 - 60% of laying hens from supply chains in which the day-old male chicks are not killed.
 3